marcosnils/bin/README.md

 > The latest release is the most recent non-prerelease, non-draft release, sorted by the `created_at` attribute.
 The `created_at` attribute is the date of the commit used for the release, and not the date when the release was drafted or published.

+You _can_ however install a specific pre-release by specifying the URL for the pre-release, e.g. `bin install https://github.com/bufbuild/buf/releases/tag/v0.40.0`.

 ### I used bin and I got rate limited by Github, what can I do

 Create a Github personal access token by following the steps in this guide: [Creating a personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
 The access token used with `bin` does not need any scopes.